during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Map of the city of Richmond, Virgini (by US Coast Survey, 1864)

 The Richmond, Fredericksburg and Potomac and the Richmond and Petersburg railroads were connected in August, 1861.
-Track was built on 8th Street between the Byrd Street station of the Richmond and Potomac Railroad and Broad Street, providing a connection which streamlined delivery of military supplies through Richmond.1
+Track was built on 8th Street between the Byrd Street station of the Richmond and Potomac Railroad and the depot of the Richmond, Fredericksburg and Potomac (RF&P) on Broad Street.
+That connection streamlined delivery of military supplies through Richmond.12

 in 1861 the Richmond, Fredericksburg and Potomac Railroad (red) was not connected in Richmond to any other railroad